Peppags/CRISPRont-CRISPRofft/README.md

 Here is the cleavage efficiency that CRISPR-ONT predicts for this guide:
 0.70
 ```
 CRISPR-OFFT takes the sgRNA-DNA sequence pair with lenght of 23 as the inputs.
-Here we detail the instruction to use the light-weight prediction tool by running the `crispr_offt_prediction.py` script.
+Here we detail the instruction to use the CRISPR-OFFT prediction tool by running the `crispr_offt_prediction.py` script.
 **Step 1:** the code asks for the sgRNA sequence followed by the PAM sequence.
 ```
 Input the sgRNA sequence followed by the PAM sequence (23 base pair sequence):